dan-fritchman/Thesis/content.md

 Several popular programming libraries and frameworks epitomize the programmed-custom model.
 Open source libraries such as [gdstk](https://github.com/heitzmann/gdstk) and its predecessor [gdspy](https://github.com/heitzmann/gdspy) are canonical examples.
 While both place some emphasis on the GDSII data and file format (even in their names), both expose Python APIs to add, manipulate, and query the content of custom layouts.
 [Gdsfactory](https://gdsfactory.github.io/) and PHIDL [@McCaughan2021PHIDL] expose similar low-level APIs, with higher-level functionality and emphasis tailored to _photonic_ chips and circuits.
 (Photonics may be a domain more amenable to the programmed-custom model overall than highly integrated CMOS, as indicated by the survey in [@dikshit2023].)

 The most relevant here at UC Berkeley is the Berkeley Analog Generator, BAG ([@chang2018bag2], [@werblun2019]), and related projects such as LAYGO [@laygo].
 BAG means different things to different people.
 One (perhaps founding) view was that BAG codifies the _design process_ which designers tend to very loosely keep collected in memory.
 This (at least conceptually) includes selecting circuit architectures, applying sizing decisions, and ultimately producing layout.
 In practice, aways more time, energy, and attention has been dedicated to its efforts to program custom layout.
 BAG endeavors to enable process-portable layout-programs in which a _circuit_ is codified in a program, and its underlying implementation technology is essentially a _parameter_.
 That technology parameter is quite complex, generally expressed as a large pile of YAML markup.
 The portability goals are central to BAG's usage of such a gridded layout abstraction.
-The verbosity of BAG's programming model, particularly that for routing, was nonetheless cited as a primary shortcoming by [@ye2023_ted_analog].
+The verbosity of BAG's programming model, particularly that for routing, was nonetheless cited as a primary shortcoming by [@ye2023ted].
 This work introduces TED, a framework heavily focused on streamlining much of this programmer interface, at the seeming cost of some levels of control.

 We also note that "the analog way" makes its own use of programmed-custom layout.
-As illustrated in Figure~\ref{fig:layout_quadrants}, most GUI-drawn custom layout does include programmed-custom components, for its lowest-level primitives.
+As illustrated in Figure~\ref{fig:layout-quadrants}, most GUI-drawn custom layout does include programmed-custom components, for its lowest-level primitives.
 These low-level layouts are commonly called _parametric cells_ or _p-cells_ for short.
 Typical instances produce a single transistor or passive element, parameterized by its physical dimensions, segmentation, and potentially by more elaborate criteria such as demands for redundant contacts.
 These low-level p-cells perform the highly invaluable task of producing DRC-compliant designs for the lowest, often most detailed and complicated layers of a technology-stack.

 ## Programmed Custom Success Stories (Mostly SRAM Compilers)